ruby-amqp/rubymarchhare.info/articles/exchanges.md

 was received by the broker because it might have crashed while data was travelling down the wire.

 The only way to reliably know whether data was received by the broker or a peer application is to use message acknowledgements.
 This is how TCP works and this approach is proven to work at the enormous scale of the modern Internet.
-AMQP 0.9.1 fully embraces this fact and Bunny follows.
+AMQP 0.9.1 fully embraces this fact and Hot Bunnies follows.
 </div>

 In cases when you cannot afford to lose a single message, AMQP 0.9.1 applications can use one (or a combination of) the following protocol features: